EternityForest/LazyMesh/README.md

 4 byte message ID:
   just the first 4 bytes of the random IV from the packet we are ACKing

-4 byte ack ID:

-Random number unique to the node, for debugging only.
-More advanced implementations can use this to better count nodes.
-Must not be the same for all channels on a node and must change periodically for privacy.

 ```